MRaflyH/TA-STI/INSTRUCTIONS.md

-**What carries over from the archive:** the proposal's `daftar-pustaka.bib` (60 verified entries), and the **measured findings and negative results** from the old RUNBOOKs and the old decision records.
+**What carries over from the archive:** the proposal's `daftar-pustaka.bib` (60 verified entries), and the **measured findings and negative results** from the old RUNBOOKs.
 Not their reasoning paragraphs.

-**What does not:** the old `INSTRUCTIONS.md`, the old `DECISIONS.md`, `components/`, the README, RUNBOOK prose, or any loose script.
-They live in the archive so a finding can be looked up, not so a rule can be inherited. **A rule is only a rule if it is in this file.**
+**What does not:** the old decision record, README, RUNBOOK prose, or any loose script.

-**The root `DECISIONS.md` starts empty** and is written as decisions are made.
-Nothing is migrated into it.
-Where an archived entry still holds, it is re-decided and re-recorded, not carried across.

 ---